MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-retrieval-augmented-generation-cloud-to-local.md

 ## Work with the flow in VS Code

 The rest of this article details how to use the VS Code Prompt flow extension to edit the flow.
 If you don't want to use the Prompt flow extension, you can open the unzipped folder in any integrated development environment (IDE) and use the CLI to edit the files.
-For more information, see the [Prompt flow quick start](https://microsoft.github.io/promptflow/how-to-guides/quick-start.html#quick-start).
+For more information, see [Prompt flow quick start](https://microsoft.github.io/promptflow/how-to-guides/quick-start.html#quick-start).

 1. In VS Code with the Prompt flow extension enabled, open the unzipped prompt flow folder.

 1. Select the **Prompt flow** icon in the left menu to open the Prompt flow management pane.

    :::image type="content" source="./media/how-to-retrieval-augmented-generation-cloud-to-local/vs-code-extension-toolbar.png" alt-text="Screenshot of the prompt flow VS Code extension icon in the VS Code left menu.":::

+1. If necessary, select **Install dependencies** and make sure the correct Python interpreter is selected and the **promptflow** and **promptflow-tools** packages are installed.

 ### Create the connections